-The programmes of study for mathematics are set out across Key Stages 3 and 4.
-Schools are required to teach the relevant programme of study by the end of Key Stage 4.
+The programmes of study for mathematics are set out in Key Stages.
+Schools are required to teach the relevant programme of study by the end of the Key Stage.
+Within Key Stage 3, schools therefore have the flexibility to introduce content earlier or later than set out in the programme of study.